w-pay/sdk-reference-android/README.md

 This workflow showcases the use of the Village Customer API, including how to instantiate the SDK and integrate it into an application.

+The entry point into the app is the `PaymentConfirm` Activity which holds an instance of the `Village` API in the `ViewModel`.

+In order to retrieve the `Payment Request` details, the `Payment Instruments` and to actually make a payment, the application demonstrates the use of Bearer tokens to access the API.

 For an existing application, hopefully it can be deduced to incorporate the SDK from the `VillageFactory`.
 Everything in the SDK conforms to an interface, so if applications have a specific requirement or existing